hydrocotyl bonariensis aka pennywort, dollarweed, hydrocotyle or kurnells curse

 Hydrocotyle (Hydrocotyle spp)

-Hydrocotyle is also known as Pennywort, Dollar Weed and Kurnells Curse.
-It is a perennial weed, a problem in lawns and turf, and favours wet soils.
-It has this name because of the shape of its leaves, which resemble a dollar, or a lily pad.
+Hydrocotyle is also known as Pennywort, Dollarweed and Kurnells Curse.
+It is a perennial weed, and a problem in wet lawns and turf areas.
+It has the name Dollarweed because of the shape of its leaves, which resemble a dollar, or a lily pad.

-Dollar Weed is a prostrate, aggressive ground-creeping plant.
-Lest untreated, Hydrocotyle tends to form a dense mat which outcompetes any existing vegetation.
+Dollarweed is a prostrate, aggressive weed.
+Left untreated, Hydrocotyle tends to form a dense mat which outcompetes any existing vegetation.
+Its ability to spread underground and establish quickly makes Dollarweed difficult to control.

 Hydrocotyle has horizontal creeping stems, and it roots at each node.
-When you crush it, it gives off a strong odour.
+When you crush it, it gives off a strong smell.

 After you read this, you will be able to: